 Yes.
-The sample proposals are available on the program resource pages for the five Humanities Initiatives programs: Humanities Initiatives at Historically Black Colleges and Universities, Humanities Initiatives at Colleges, Humanities Initiatives at Tribal Colleges and Universities, Humanities Initiatives at Community Colleges, and Humanities Initiatives at Colleges and Universities.
+The sample proposals are available on the program resource pages for the five Humanities Initiatives programs: Humanities Initiatives at Colleges and Universities, Humanities Initiatives at Historically Black Colleges and Universities, Humanities Initiatives at Colleges, Humanities Initiatives at Hispanic-Serving Institutions, Humanities Initiatives at Tribal Colleges and Universities, and Humanities Initiatives at Community Colleges.